Environment

 Melting furnaces to help improve energy efficiency

-BIRN has recently completed an AI-project in cooperation with pour-tech AB to optimize dosing of molten iron from casting machines into molds.
-The project aims to reduce energy consumption and has been such a success that BIRN is now planning to scale the technology to almost all the foundry's pouring units.
+BIRN has recently completed an AI-project in cooperation with pour-tech AB to optimize dosing of molten iron from casting machines into molds to reduce energy consumption.

 Natural gas consumption